EBISPOT/SumStats/README.md

 2. `-pval floor:ceil` e.g. `-pval 2e-10:5e-5` or `-pval 0.000003:4e-3` that specifies the p-value range of the results.

 Note that, if the `output` directory is set by default to `./files/output` in the properties file.
 If you need to specify the location where it resides, modify the properties.json file and use the `-config <path to properties.json>` flag to specify it.

+# Exposing the API
+To expose the API you need to run: `gwas-server`

+You can use the flag `-config <path to properties.json file` to change the default properties, such as the directory where all the data is stored (output directory) as explained in all the above sections.

+This will spin up the service and make it available on port 8080 (if running via docker, we exposed the port when we spinned up the container).

+You should be able to see the API on http://localhost:8080/